 Our income tax expense, deferred tax assets and deferred tax liabilities, and liabilities for unrecognized tax benefits reflect management's best estimate of current and future taxes to be paid.
 We are subject to income taxes in the United States and certain foreign jurisdictions.
-We make estimates and judgments in determining the provision for income taxes.
-These estimates and judgments occur in the calculation of tax credits, benefits, and deductions, and in the calculation of certain tax assets and liabilities that arise from differences in the timing of recognition of revenue and expense for tax and financial reporting purposes, as well as the interest and penalties related to uncertain tax positions.
+We make estimates and judgments in determining the provision for income taxes and certain tax assets and liabilities that arise from differences in the timing of recognition of revenue and expense for tax and financial reporting purposes.
 Significant changes in these estimates may result in an increase or decrease to our tax provision in a subsequent period.

-We assess the likelihood that we will be able to recover our deferred tax assets.
-If recovery is not likely, we increase our provision for taxes by recording a valuation allowance against the deferred tax assets that we estimate will not ultimately be recoverable.
+We regularly assess the likelihood that we will be able to recover our deferred tax assets.
 We believe that we will ultimately recover the deferred tax assets recorded on our Consolidated Statements of Financial Condition.
-However, should there be a change in our ability to recover our deferred tax assets, our tax provision would increase in the period in which we determined that the recovery was not likely.
+However, should there be a change in the likelihood of our ability to recover our deferred tax assets, our tax provision would increase with the recording of a valuation allowance in the period in which we determined that the recovery is not likely.
 In evaluating our ability to recover our deferred tax assets in the jurisdiction from which they arise, we consider all available positive and negative evidence, including projected future taxable income.
 In projecting future taxable income, we begin with historical results and incorporate certain assumptions, including revenue growth and operating margin.
 The assumptions about future taxable income require the use of significant judgment and are consistent with the plans and estimates we are using to manage the underlying business.